brucexi999/RTL_interview/axi_stream_header_insert/README.md

 Due to area constraints, the entire design was engineered without using FIFOs or state machines.
 The top-level module, located in `axi_stream_header_insert.v`, has two sets of input ports and one set of output ports.
 One set of inputs is connected to a potential AXI Stream master device, feeding data in packets (bursts).
 The other set of inputs is connected to another master device providing a header for each data packet.
 The outputs are connected to a slave device.

-Between the slave and the two masters, all signals, both the actual data and the handshake signals, travel in two pipelines, each with a pipeline register.
-To handle backpressure from the slave and eliminate bubbles efficiently, skid buffers, implemented in `skid_buffer.sv`, equip both registers in the pipelines.
-Although designed with a single pipeline stage for simplicity, adding more stages could be achieved with minimal effort.
-Arbitrations allow two masters to communicate with one slave.

-Upon resetting, the `axi_stream_header_insert` module waits for a header from the header master.
-Once received, and a handshake observed, it discards the null bytes in the header by setting them to 0 and sends it to the slave.
-Then, the module transmits an entire packet of data from the stream master to the slave, preceded by the inserted header.
-At the end of the packet, signaled by the `last` signal, the module processes another header, masks its null bytes, and transmits another data packet.
-This process then repeats.

 ### Pipeline register with skid buffer (registered output)
 The design concepts of pipeline register and skid buffer are based on [this post](https://www.twblogs.net/a/5bfae448bd9eee7aed32c7d0).
 However, the design implemented there has outputs (valid and data) coming from a mux, which selects between the pipeline register and the skid buffer.